sean-7777/Java-The-Ultimate-Tutorial-To-Get-You-Started/docs/index.md

 If you've made use of Node.js/JavaScript before, you will find that this almost identical to an arrow-function.

-Any lambda expression would start like this `()`, inside these parantheses you can define the parameters you wish to put into the lambda expression, however this can be left blank.
+Any lambda expression would start like this `()`, inside these parentheses you can define the parameters you wish to put into the lambda expression, however this can be left blank.

 Next, you would add the arrow as follows `() ->`, now we have our foundation for the complete lambda expression.

-I find it important to note at this time that a lambda expression can only define finalised variables or set the finalised value for a variable.
+I find it important to note at this time that a lambda expression can only define finalized variables or set the finalized value for a variable.
 There are many ways of getting around this; namely Atomic Variables, however, I will discuss this later on in the article.

 So, with this base we can go two different ways, we can create an in-line lambda expression or go for a multi-line approach.